 In Dobransky v.
 EQT Production, the Superior Court ruled that a person who merely drives a truck to deliver a single raw material to a well site is not a person whose work consists of “the removal, excavation, or drilling of soil, rock, or minerals” within Section 302(a) of the Workers’ Compensation Act.

-The Appellate Division affirmed an order granting summary judgment.
+In Hocutt v.
+Manda Supply Co., the Appellate Division affirmed an order granting summary judgment.
 Because the plaintiff was a “special employee,” the exclusive remedy for his workplace injury was workers’ compensation.
-Moreover, the defendant’s alleged conduct was not excepted from workers’ compensation because the conduct was not sufficiently egregious to rise to the level of intentional wrong.
+Moreover, the defendant’s alleged conduct was not excepted from workers’ compensation because the conduct was not sufficiently egregious to rise to the level … Read more

-A firefighter was justly compensated for his work-related injuries, but the workers comp payout caused a fight between Asbury Park and its insurance carrier.
-In this certified question the from the 3rd Circuit, the Supreme Court held that the contract between the insured city and the insurer controlled the allocation of funds recovered from a … Read more
+In Asbury Park v.
+Star Ins.
+Co., a firefighter was justly compensated for his work-related injuries, but the workers’ comp payout caused a fight between Asbury Park and its insurance carrier.
+In this certified question from the 3rd Circuit, the NJ Supreme Court held that the contract between the insured city and the insurer controlled … Read more

-New Jersey Transit paid out a workers’ comp claim to one of its employees who was rear-ended by the defendant.
-New Jersey Transit then sought to recoup the benefits from the at-fault driver’s employer, as the at-fault driver had been working, as well.
-The trial court, however, held that New Jersey’s no-fault insurance scheme under … Read more
+NJ Transit paid out a workers’ comp claim to one of its employees who was rear-ended.
+NJ Transit then sought to recoup the benefits from the at-fault driver’s employer, as the at-fault driver had been working, as well.
+The trial court, however, held that New Jersey’s no-fault insurance scheme under the Auto Insurance Cost Recovery … Read more